Manromen/RGPUtils/README.md

 ```
 #### Windows ####
 On Windows you can create a Visual Studio project which can create the dll.
+To use the INSTALL Target you have to start Visual Studio in administrative mode.

 LICENSE
 =======